laradumps/laradumps-docs/docs/get-started/updating-laradumps.md

  LaraDumps checks for updates every time the app starts, and it will notify you if a new version has been released.

-There are two types of notifications: [Desktop App](/get-started/installation?id=desktop-app) updates and [Laravel Package](get-started/installation?id=laravel-package) updates.
+There are two types of notifications: [Desktop App](/get-started/installation?id=desktop-app).

 ---